Cape Cod Mall: Opening and expansion

 The mall's largest renovation began in the fall of 1998, the same year that Simon acquired the mall (the company currently owns 56.4% of it).
 An additional, atrium-style wing was built, extending through and beyond the shuttered Woolworth space.
 This expansion brought 40 new stores, as well as anchor stores Best Buy, Marshalls (which formerly had a store behind the mall) and a two-story 30000 sqft Barnes & Noble (which formerly had a smaller store in the Kmart plaza directly across the street).
 Also featured in the new wing were a larger food court - with over 10 vendors, seating for approximately 500 people, and a central cathedral skylight - and a carousel.
-Other projects included doubling the size of Sears (to nearly 140000 sqft in total) and constructing a 12-screen, stadium seating cinema complex (the only one of its kind in Barnstable County; at first owned by Hoyts and later converted to a Regal Cinemas complex).
+Other projects included doubling the size of Sears (to nearly 140000 sqft in total) and constructing a 12-screen, stadium seating cinema complex (the only one of its kind in Barnstable County; at first owned by Hoyts and later acquired by Regal Cinemas).
 The old cinemas behind the mall were demolished for parking space.